 The other members joining Queen, William and Catherine for Tuesday’s party were the Duke of York, Count and Countess of Wessex and Princess Alexandra.
 Today’s garden party was attended by 8000 guests.

 A lovely moment was captured by a guest Kate Stafford who shared it on social media.
-Duchess spoke in ‘Queen at 90’ documentary about how members of the royal family make jokes of her as she takes a long time during walkabouts and public greeting.
+The Duchess of Cambridge spoke in the ‘Queen at 90’ documentary about how members of the royal family make jokes of her as she takes a long time during walkabouts and public greeting.

-For the day, once again putting the trust in her beloved label Alexander McQueen, the Duchess chose a lovely coatdress of pink shade.
+For the day, once again putting the trust in her beloved label Alexander McQueen, The Duchess of Cambridge chose a lovely coatdress of pink shade.

 The coatdress was a typical Kate style with flap collars, buttoned bodice and pleated skirt.
 It was the perfect choice for a sunny day.